sr-murthy/continuedfractions/docs/sources/sequences.rst

    >>> assert len(coprime_pairs(100)) == sum(map(sympy.totient, range(1, 101))) == 3044
    >>> assert len(coprime_pairs(1000)) == sum(map(sympy.totient, range(1, 1001))) == 304192
    >>> assert len(coprime_pairs(10000)) == sum(map(sympy.totient, range(1, 10001))) == 30397486

-A naive implementation of a coprime pairs generating function would involve a search for pairs of integers (in a bounded interval), and would therefore have quadratic worst-case time complexity.
-The :py:func:`~continuedfractions.sequences.coprime_pairs` function uses a different approach based on ternary trees, as described below.

 .. _sequences.ksrm-trees: